larsjuhljensen/JensenLab/_pages/training_stringapp.md

 ### 1.3 Disease queries

-Go to the menu **File → Import → Network → Public Databases**.
+Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: disease query** as **Data Source** and type a disease of interest into the **Enter disease term** field (e.g. Alzheimer's disease).
 The stringApp will retrieve a STRING network for the top-N proteins (by default 100) associated with the disease.

 The next dialog shows all the matches that the stringApp finds for your disease query and selects the first one.
 Make sure to select the intended disease before pressing the **Import** button to continue.